- AboutThis should describe the systems research collaboration, and present the overall research goals of the new group.

 Software that covertly monitors user actions, also known as spyware, has become a first-level security threat due to its ubiquity and the difficulty of detecting and removing it.
 Such software may be inadvertently installed by a user that is casually browsing the web, or may be purposely installed by an attacker or even the owner of a system.
 This is particularly problematic in the case of utility computing, early manifestations of which are Internet cafes and thin-client computing.
 Traditional trusted computing approaches offer a partial solution to this by significantly increasing the size of the trusted computing base (TCB) to include the operating system and other software.
 We examine the problem of protecting a user accessing specific services in such an environment.
 We focus on secure video broadcasts and remote desktop access when using any convenient, and often untrusted, terminal as two example appli- cations.
 We posit that, at least for such applications, the TCB can be confined to a suitably modified graphics processing unit (GPU).
 Specifically, to prevent spy- ware on untrusted clients from accessing the userâ€™s data, we restrict the boundary of trust to the clientâ€™s GPU by moving image decryption into GPUs.
 This allows us to leverage existing capabilities as opposed to designing a new component from scratch.
 We discuss the applicability of GPU-based decryption in the two scenarios.
 We identify limitations due to current GPU capabilities and propose straightf

-Proceedings of the 20th ACM Symposium on Operating Systems Principles (SOSP 2005), October 2005
+Proceedings of the 1st ACM/IEEE Symposium on Architectures for Networking and Communications Systems (ANCS 2005), October 2005